2021 Redfish World Series Rules

-- Dead fish may be kept separate from live fish but only with water, wet towels, or an ice substitute.
+- Dead fish may be kept separate from live fish but only in water or wrapped in wet towels.

 - All lures, hooks, jig heads, etc. must be removed from fish prior to the final weight being recorded.
 To keep the fish alive anglers may wait until the fish has been counted live or dead to remove hook or jig.
 Failure to notify official and having a fish weighed with a hook, lure, jig or other object in its mouth may incur a penalty equal to a dead fish penalty.

 XV.
 Safety, Boats, Motors and Accessories.

 - Only a single engine outboard powered boat can be used in Official Practice or in competition.
 No air boats, pump driven, or multiple engine boats allowed for practice or competition.
 No drones, helicopters, planes or other aerial device may be used during practice and competition.
 All boats used in competition must be seaworthy and powered sufficiently to be considered safe for operation in all weather conditions that may arise.